Ceagah2/tony-veiculos-teste/README.md

 - Now you just should open in your browser the application, that is at `http://localhost:5173/`

+## How to test the project

+- Once you already installed all the dependencies to run, to test you just should run:
+  `npm run test`
+   or
+  `yarn test`

+- You'll see not too much tests, but effective ones.

 ## Developed with ♥ by [Fantasy Forge](https://www.linkedin.com/in/carlosceagah)